fbpx

 HIV Testing

-Although people nowadays are more informed about HIV, there is still a misconception in part of the society that if you touch an infected person or contact surfaces like toilet seats you might get HIV which is not true at all.
-Additionally, HIV infection is not transmitted through saliva.
+Although people are generally more informed about HIV, there is still a misconception that the virus can be spread by touching an infected person or making contact with surfaces like toilet seats.
+However, this is not true.
+HIV also cannot be transmitted through oral fluid such as saliva.

-• Body fluids, including vaginal secretions, semen, rectal fluids (through sexual contact with an infected person), and blood.
-However, to get infected with these fluids they must either contact with mucous membranes or go directly into the bloodstream.
-In terms of HIV transmission, anal sex is considered as the type of sexual activity that increases the risk of transmission.
+• Bodily fluids — These can include vaginal secretions, semen, rectal fluids (through sexual contact with an infected person) and blood.
+However, to get infected, these fluids must either come into contact with mucous membranes or go directly into the bloodstream.
+In terms of HIV transmission, anal sex is considered a type of sexual activity that can increase the risk of transmission.

-• Infected blood or blood products through transfusion.
-This is very rare nowadays in Australia but can happen in countries where blood and blood donors are not tested for HIV.
+• Blood transfusions — Infected blood or blood products can result in the virus being passed through transfusion.
+This is very rare in Australia but can happen in countries where blood and blood donors are not tested for HIV.

-Women with HIV infection can transmit the virus to their babies during pregnancy, at the time of birth, or through breastfeeding (4).
+• Pregnancy — Women infected with HIV can transmit the virus to their babies during pregnancy, at the time of birth, or through breastfeeding (4).

-At this point, it is important to highlight that people with HIV who are taking antiretroviral therapy and are virally suppressed do not transmit HIV to their sexual partners.
-Therefore, antiretroviral therapy is crucial not only to improve the health of people with HIV but also to prevent HIV transmission (5).
+People with HIV who are taking antiretroviral therapy and are virally suppressed do not transmit HIV to their sexual partners.
+This means that antiretroviral therapy is crucial not only to improve the health of people with HIV, but also to prevent HIV transmission (5).

 Sharing needles or other equipment to inject drugs with someone who has HIV.